-Sean has over a decade of experience studying and practicing internal arts, including taijiquan, qigong, and yoga.
+Sean has over a decade of experience studying and practicing internal arts, including taiji, qigong, and yoga.
 This is balanced by a deep familiarity with traditional physical training.
-He was involved in competitive athletics throughout his life, including playing varsity tennis at Florida Gulf Coast University while enrolled as a biology/pre-med student there.
-Having faced injuries on many occasions due to his various pursuits, he understands how hindering these can be and knows what it takes to fully recover.
+He has been involved in competitive athletics throughout his life, including playing varsity tennis at Florida Gulf Coast University while enrolled as a biology/pre-med student there.
+Having faced physicalinjuries on many occasions due to his various pursuits, he understands how hindering these can be and knows what it takes to fully recover.
 In fact, it was an elbow injury that, when healed by acupuncture, led Sean to shift his focus to the study of Chinese medicine.
 Largely due to this aspect of his history, he has a passion for the treatment of physical injuries and has cultivated the skills necessary to resolve them.

 Previously, Sean worked in nonprofit management, community organizing, and fundraising with Peace Action West, Uongozi - Centre for NGO Studies, Leadership, & Management, and The Fund for the Public Interest.
 During this time, his work focused on peace building, cultural preservation, sustainable agriculture, social justice, and foreign policy.
-He regards his work with Uongozi as being the most formative of these experiences.

 The common thread that ties together Sean’s experiences is that of balancing personal cultivation with engaging in the creation of positive social change.
 For him, the field of medicine allows him to continuously work on maintaining this equilibrium, for cultivation is key to the skill of the practitioner, and health is a primary requirement for the development of strong communities.
-As a recent transplant to Jackson County, Sean is excited to be involved in a community that seems to embody a similar set of values.